+The pandemic in resource-poor settings requires shared global actions.
 The logistical challenge of opening a COVID-19 treatment centre in a developing country is enormous.

 There is a significant lack of resources such as PPE and essential drugs, as well as medical specialists and sophisticated technology.

 Khairil Musa reflects on a deployment to Yemen and how in a city with 1.8 million people, having access to only 7 ICU beds led to devastating consequences.

 During the height of the pandemic, the city recorded an 8 fold increase in the daily death rate.